Code-Institute-Submissions/EliteFitness/README.md

 The website was developed using [Gitpod](https://www.gitpod.io/) which is a cloud based IDE.

-This was commited to git and pushed to GitHub using Gitpod's built in git function.
+This was committed to git and pushed to GitHub using Gitpod's built in git function.

 The following steps were carried to deploy the website to [GitHub Pages](https://hollyc7.github.io/EliteFitness/) from the [GitHub repository](https://github.com/HollyC7/EliteFitness).